iTURTL3/discord-client-api/README.md

 Discord Client API works by including the script on the <b>discordapp.com</b> website (preferably in a userscript) then calling its functions.

 ## Notes
-This api class can easily be converted to NodeJS, PHP or any other language.
+This API class can easily be converted to NodeJS, PHP or any other language.

 ## Getting Started
 include the api.js file on the discordapp.com website.
 Once you've included that file on the website you can create an instance of the API like the following example: